Where your notes live

 - Master key (MK)

-- 32 random bytes generated at vault setup.
-Wrapped under KEK, stored locally.
-Never derived from your password directly — that means changing your password is cheap (re-wrap the MK, no re-encryption of files needed).
+- 32 random bytes generated when you enable sync.
+Wrapped under KEK.
+Never derived from your password directly — that means changing your sync password is cheap (re-wrap the MK, no re-encryption of your notes needed).

 - Per-file

-- Every note has its own data encryption key (DEK).
+- Every upload gets its own data encryption key (DEK).
 DEKs are wrapped under MK.
-Content is encrypted with XChaCha20-Poly1305 AEAD.
+Content is encrypted with XChaCha20-Poly1305 AEAD on your device, at push time.

 - Filename privacy